Joonior-Programmer/Gmail_Docs/docs/ui-components/ui-components.md

 # Basics

-Accessing Quick Settings
+Accessing Quick Settings.

-	Click on the cogwheel on the top right corner next to your profile picture
+1. Click on the cogwheel on the top right corner next to your profile picture.

-Accessing All Settings
+Accessing All Settings.

-	Click on the cogwheel on the top right corner next to your profile picture Click see all settings in the new window that popped up
+1. Click on the cogwheel on the top right corner next to your profile picture.

+2. Click see all settings in the new window that popped up.

 {: .fs-6 .fw-300 }